Korean literati purges: First literati purge of 1498

 The first and second literati purges took place during the reign of Yeonsangun, successor to Seongjong.
-The First Literati Purge of 1498, also called Muo Sahwa (무오사화, 戊午士禍/戊午史禍), began as the personal grudge of Yi Kukdon against Kim Ilson, who once impeached him.
-Both were assigned to compile records related to King Seongjong's reign for Veritable Records of the Joseon Dynasty, and Kim Ilson, a disciple of Kim Chong-jik, included the latter's writing that was critical of King Sejo's usurpation in the compilation.
-(Kim Chong-jik wrote a lamentation of Xiang Yu's murder of Emperor Yi of Chu in early Chinese history after he heard of Danjong's death at the order of King Sejo.)
-When Yi Kukdon, Kim Ilson's superior, found this out, he sensed a chance of revenge.
-Kim Ilson and other followers of Kim Chong-jik were accused of treason by the Hungu faction, many of whom originally gained power from their support of Sejo.
-Because Yeonsangun's lineage traced back to King Sejo, Sarim faction's view of Sejo's usurpation was considered to be treasonable.
-Yeonsangun - who disliked academia and was notorious for turning the Seonggyungwan, royal study hall, into his personal brothel - found an opportunity to purge the Sarim scholars and weaken the Three Offices.
-Kim Ilson and two others, Kwŏn Obok and Kwŏn Kyŏngyu), received the death sentence by Lingchi while three were beheaded.
-Kim Chong-jik's remains were excavated and then beheaded, and at least 18 others were exiled.
-Yeonsangun ordered the entire court officials to watch Kim's execution and even ordered that those who did not attend or turned their face away be reported so that they might be punished.
+The First Literati Purge of 1498, also called Muo Sahwa (무오사화, 戊午士禍/戊午史禍), began as a personal grudge held by Yi Kukdon against Kim Ilson, who had previously impeached him.
+Both were assigned to compile records related to King Seongjong's reign for the Veritable Records of the Joseon Dynasty.
+Kim Ilson, a disciple of Kim Chong-jik, included in the compilation the latter's writing that was critical of King Sejo's usurpation.
+(Kim Chong-jik had written a lamentation regarding Xiang Yu's murder of Emperor Yi of Chu in early Chinese history after learning of Danjong's death by order of King Sejo.)
+When Yi Kukdon, Kim Ilson's superior, discovered this, he used it to seek political retribution.
+Kim Ilson and other followers of Kim Chong-jik were accused of treason by the Hungu faction, many of whom originally gained power through their support of Sejo.
+Because Yeonsangun's lineage traced back to King Sejo, the Sarim faction's view of Sejo's usurpation was considered treasonous.
+Yeonsangun, who opposed academic oversight and sought to weaken the Three Offices, used the opportunity to purge the Sarim scholars.
+Kim Ilson and two others, Kwŏn Obok and Kwŏn Kyŏngyu, were sentenced to death by lingchi, while three others were beheaded.
+Kim Chong-jik's remains were exhumed and posthumously beheaded, and at least 18 other scholars were exiled.
+Yeonsangun ordered all court officials to witness the executions, mandating that those who abstained or turned away be reported for punishment.

 Second literati purge of 1504

-The Second Literati Purge of 1504, or Kapja Sahwa (갑자사화, 甲子士禍), followed when Yeonsangun eventually discovered that his real mother was not Queen Jung-hyeon but Deposed Queen Yun, who had been executed (by poison) in 1482 for poisoning one of Seongjong's concubines and scratching Seongjong's face.
-Yeonsangun was told about his mother's death and presented with a piece of clothing purportedly stained with her vomited blood.
-He responded by killing two of Seongjong's concubines, and ordering the execution of officials who had supported Yun's death.
-This event struck both the Hungu and the remnants of Sarim factions indiscriminately, including the instigators of the first purge.
-At least 36 officials were executed (by drinking poison) and the remains of eight deceased officials were mutilated.
-The actual death toll was much greater than 36, because the victims' families and relatives were punished as well - male members being killed and the female members enslaved.
-A total of 239 officials were either executed, exiled, or dismissed.
-Yeonsangun was eventually deposed by the remaining Hungu officials, and his half-brother Jungjong became the eleventh king of Joseon in 1506.
+The Second Literati Purge of 1504, or Kapja Sahwa (갑자사화, 甲子士禍), occurred after Yeonsangun discovered that his biological mother was not Queen Jung-hyeon but the Deposed Queen Yun, who had been executed by poison in 1482 for allegedly poisoning one of Seongjong's concubines and injuring Seongjong's face.
+Yeonsangun was informed of the details surrounding his mother's death and presented with a piece of clothing purportedly stained with her blood.
+In response, he executed two of Seongjong's concubines and ordered the execution of officials who had supported Yun's death sentence.
+This event affected both the Hungu and remaining Sarim factions indiscriminately, including the instigators of the first purge.
+At least 36 officials were executed by poison, and the remains of eight deceased officials were posthumously mutilated.
+The total death toll was higher, as the victims' families and relatives were also punished; male relatives were executed, and female relatives were enslaved.
+A total of 239 officials were executed, exiled, or dismissed.
+Yeonsangun was eventually deposed by the remaining Hungu officials, and his half-brother Jungjong ascended the throne as the eleventh king of Joseon in 1506.